-Muhammad Khan is a Foundation Year 2 doctor based in the North West.
-Muhammad is passionate about empowering children’s health and recently co-founded an award winning initiative known as Our Healthy Future which delivers entrepreneurial solutions to children’s health through open collaboration and innovative solutions.
+Muhammad Khan is a Foundation Year 2 doctor and a Clinical Entrepreneur based in the North West.
+Muhammad is passionate about empowering children’s health and recently, co-founded an award winning initiative known as Our Healthy Future which delivers entrepreneurial solutions to children’s health through open collaboration and innovative solutions.

 Paul Y F Lee is a senior fellow in the Exeter Hip Unit and recently obtain a consultant post as a Trauma and Orthopaedic surgeon in Lincolnshire.
 He is the founding director of Consent Plus and committed to improving the consent process for elective surgery.
 He aims to engage patient and their relatives via an interactive approach to improving their dialogue with the surgical team.
 Consentplus.com has been featured by specialist society, such as the British Orthopedics Association, Association for Perioperative Practice, Royal College of Obstetricians and Gynaecologists and Nursing Time; as well as by many surgeons, health care professionals, patients and their relatives, this patient based approach has improved the quality of patient pathway and has received funding from the health foundation to further develop the concept.

-Hannah Lonsdale is a consultant paediatric anaesthetist who describes herself as a leader, techie, dancer and straight-talker!
-She is developing Team Screen: an interactive electronic dashboard to aid clinicians during cardiac arrest and other life-threatening emergencies.
+Developing Team Screen- an interactive electronic dashboard to aid clinicians during cardiac arrest and other life-threatening emergencies.